Impostor Syndrome in Employees: How to Recognize and Overcome It

-In this blog, we’ll explore what impostor syndrome really is, how it affects employees and teams, and most importantly, how to help your people and yourself overcome it.
+In this blog, we’ll explore what impostor syndrome is, how it affects employees and teams, and how you can support both your people and yourself in overcoming it.

 What Is Impostor Syndrome?

-Impostor Syndrome is a psychological pattern where a person doubts their skills, talents, or accomplishments and has a persistent fear of being exposed as inadequate — despite evidence of success.
+Impostor syndrome is a psychological pattern where a person doubts their skills, talents, or accomplishments and fears being exposed as inadequate, even when there is clear evidence of success.

-It’s not just about low confidence.
-It’s the inner belief that “I don’t belong here” or “I just got lucky.”
+It goes beyond low confidence.
+It’s the internal belief that “I don’t belong here” or “I just got lucky.”

 Why It’s More Common Than You Think